Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Introduction

+Another prospect is that of information-theoretic bounds, which provided \emph{expected} bounds for noisy algorithms (\eg, SGLD) \citep{xu_information-theoretic_2017,negrea_information-theoretic_2020,haghifam_sharpened_2020}.
+These methods have also been extended to SGD by \citet{neu_information-theoretic_2021} at the expense of potential time- and dimension-dependence, and by \citet{clerico_generalisation_2023} in the case of gradient-Lipschitz losses.
+Of particular interest to us are the PAC-Bayesian bounds \citep{mcallester_pac-bayesian_1999,catoni_pac-bayesian_2007} where the term \texttt{Complexity} in \Cref{eq:informal-high-probability-bound} is typically expressed as $\klb{\law(X_k^S)}{\pi}$, where $\pi$ is a data-free `prior' distribution, $\law(X_k^S)$ is the `posterior' distribution, and $\klb{\cdot}{\cdot}$ is the Kullback-Leibler divergence (KL).
+More recently, \citet{harel2025temperatureneedgeneralizationlangevin} obtained time-uniform PAC-Bayesian bounds for any Markov algorithm that involves the Gibbs potential of the invariant distribution of the algorithm.
+However, the existence of this invariant distribution is unclear in many applications, and the Gibbs potential might be intractable in practice.
+The Markov structure of SGD was also exploited by \citet{camuto_fractal_2021,hodgkinson2022generalizationboundsusinglower} through geometric properties, at the cost of non-explicit mutual information terms.

+\paragraph{The particular case of continuous-time algorithms.} In parallel to these developments, many studies have focused on `continuous-time algorithms' $(Y_t^S)_{t \geq 0}$, typically represented by stochastic differential equations (SDE), for their structure is often easier to understand.
+Such procedures are often seen as an approximation of discrete-time methods.
+A fundamental example is SGD, approximated by Langevin processes \citep{cheng_stochastic_2020,mandt_variational_2016,anastasiou2019normalapproximationstochasticgradient,xie2021diffusiontheorydeeplearning} and heavy-tailed SDEs \citep{simsekli_tail-index_2019,gurbuzbalaban2020heavy,raj2023algorithmic2}.
+Continuous-time analysis can also be used as an intermediary to reach bounds on discrete-time methods by using interpolation techniques \citep{mou_generalization_2017}, which unfortunately only hold for specific noise structures.
+Moreover, the approximation of discrete-time optimizers by continuous-time dynamics remains largely disputed \citep{li_validity_2021,wojtowytsch2021stochasticgradientdescentnoise} and restricted to specific settings, such as small learning rates \citep{li_stochastic_2018} or high-dimensional limits \citep{ben-arous_high_dimensional_2022}.

-Among these continuous-time algorithms, the generalization error of the continuous Langevin dynamics (CLD) (and its discrete-time counterpart SGLD) has been widely studied through a variety of approaches \citep{raginsky_non-convex_2017,farghly_time-independent_2021,dupuis_uniform_2024}.
-Several methods rely on PAC-Bayesian theory and information-theoretic tools \citep{mou_generalization_2017,li_generalization_2020,futami_time-independent_2023} where the goal is typically to upper bound the KL divergence $\klb{\law(Y_T^S)}{\pi_T}$, where $\pi_T$ is a potentially time-dependent prior distribution.
-These techniques often rely on the so-called (relative) \emph{entropy flow}, which has proven very useful in numerous settings:
+\paragraph{A crucial toolbox: the entropy flow method.} Among continuous-time algorithms, the generalization error of continuous Langevin dynamics (CLD) (and its discrete-time counterpart SGLD) has been studied through many of the techniques mentioned above \citep{raginsky_non-convex_2017,farghly_time-independent_2021,dupuis_uniform_2024}, notably involving PAC-Bayesian theory and information-theoretic tools \citep{mou_generalization_2017,li_generalization_2020,futami_time-independent_2023} where the goal is to upper bound the KL divergence $\klb{\law(Y_T^S)}{\pi_t}$, with $\pi_t$ a (possibly time-dependent) prior.
+These techniques often rely on the so-called \emph{entropy flow}, which informally consists in the following derivations, up to absolute constants,